-Experiencing facial pain or toothache can be unpleasant, especially when it prevents you from doing simple things like talking or smiling.
+Experiencing cheekbone pain or toothache can be unpleasant, especially upper cheekbone pain, when it prevents you from doing simple things like talking or smiling.
 The feeling can also worsen if you don’t know who to call for help.
 Would it help to see a dentist, physical therapist, or chiropractor?
 Do you need dental or trigeminal neuralgia pain relief?
 To help you find some answers, we gathered the top eight reasons why your cheekbones and teeth could be hurting.
 Hopefully, the list can help you figure out how to move forward with your care plan.

 Sinus infection or sinusitis is among the leading causes of facial pain.
 When your sinuses get irritated, they swell up and cause congestion in the nasal area.
 It can also cause other symptoms, including runny nose, facial pain, and headaches.

-Tooth and facial pain can occur after a dental procedure like a root canal or tooth extraction.
+Tooth and cheekbone pain can occur after a dental procedure like a root canal or tooth extraction.
 Thankfully, you can expect the swelling to subside after 72 hours.
 If your symptoms worsen, we suggest calling your dentist and requesting a follow-up check-up.
 This is the best way to determine if you need an additional procedure or if you suffer from complications such as:

 Thankfully, if you have this condition, you can try proven bruxism remedies to cope.
 Some examples of these include: